microchad/bw/src/routes/docs/03_the-solution.md

 # The Solution

-Border Wallets provides a method for memorise seeds using two components:
+Border Wallets provides a method for memorising seeds using two components:

 1) A randomised grid of seed words
 2) User-generated pattern(s) or cell co-ordinates.